Frequently Asked Questions

 When will classroom teachers be announced to the public?

 Currently we are in the process of selecting the East Lake staff.
-As of March 10, 2017 we have 15 staff members selected.
-Once the majority of staff have been selected, we will post names on the East Lake website.
-In April, many positions will be posted for outside District 196 candidates.
+As of June 6, 2017 we have 46 staff members selected (20 classroom teachers).
+Staff names have been posted on the East Lake website.
 Positions will continue to be posted throughout the summer months as well.
 If you are interested in applying for positions at East Lake Elementary, you can find all posted positions at the District 196 website under, "Employment".

 How will classlists be determined for the fall of 2017?